wazo-platform/wazo-doc/source/upgrade/15.17/webi_to_dird.rst

 If you are not using the remote directory from your phones, you can safely skip this page.

-Starting from XiVO 15.17, the remote directory used by the phones is now provided by the new directory service, composed principally of :ref:`xivo-dird <xivo-dird>` and :ref:`xivo-dird-phoned
+Starting from XiVO 15.17, the remote directory used by the phones is now provided by the new directory service, composed principally of :ref:`xivo-dird <wazo-dird>` and :ref:`xivo-dird-phoned
 <xivo-dird-phoned>`.
 It was previously provided by the XiVO web interface.

 This brings a few changes for the administrators, the biggest one being that lookup from both the